Meet the Birds

 The Breeds – Turkeys

 The turkey, a true American Icon, is not what it used to be.
-While the turkeys of antiquity were robust and healthy animals, today’s intensively bred Broad Breasted White turkeys struggle to walk and cannot even reproduce without the aid of artificial insemination.
+While the turkeys of antiquity were robust and healthy animals, today’s intensively bred Broad-Breasted White turkeys struggle to walk and cannot even reproduce without the aid of artificial insemination.

 Long before the founding of the United States, the Incas kept domesticated turkeys, while tribes further north hunted their wild brethren.
 When Europeans came to America, they brought the turkey back with them.
 These domesticated European birds were then brought back to the United States and crossed with the local wild population.
 It is from this healthy and robust population that all of today’s Standard breeds originate.

 The Bronze is the patriarch of all American turkey varieties in existence today.
 Carrying the genes of every other breed on our list, this bird holds the key to preserving the American Standardbred turkey.
-A great forager with a strong immune system and tolerant of extreme cold, quality and resilience have helped the Standard Bronze stand the test of time.
+A great forager with a strong immune system and tolerance of extreme cold, quality and resilience have helped the Standard Bronze stand the test of time.

 This breed of turkey is likely the second oldest on our list.
 A natural mutation from the Bronze, it was developed by turkey farmers in the Narragansett region of Rhode Island in the 1800s.
 Beautiful silver and buff feathering, cold tolerance, and delicious flavor all make this historic bird very worthy of protection.